 Oct 17, 2010: Tragedy: went out today to tie down the vines and found one had snapped!
 My 2011 crop (if I get one after all the hail and rain and wind we've had this week on Caulfield Mountain) from the West Wing lieu-dit will certainly be down now by 20 per cent.
 Not only that but my Balaklavan grower tells me (in an email from Barcelona, where is researching tapas, apparently) that he's discovered a whole new breed of vine pests down at his Valley Floor vineyard: Bunnings catalogues.
 That'll teach him to plant so close to the post box at the front gate.

-winter in the cool damp sandy soil of Caulfield Mountain
+Getting the horn: Preparing cow horns for burying over winter in the cool damp sandy soil of Caulfield Mountain |

 Sep 18, 2010.
 Did some slashing in the mid-rows today.
 Because it's a root day (descending moon) and because it was very drizzly, I also sprayed this season's first application of biodynamic preparation 500 - the horn manure - mixed with some barrel compost.
 Like a wandering poo-fairy, I also sprayed some 500 love on the neighbours' quince and peach orchard.